 - salt and freshly ground black pepper

-Slice about 1/2-inch off the stem end of each persimmon, and about 1/4-inch off the bottoms, and peel them.
+- Prepare the persimmons.
+Slice about ½ inch off the stem end of each persimmon, and about ¼ inch off the bottoms, and peel them.
 Cut two of them into rounds, as thinly as possible.
 Set aside.
-Then cut the third one into approximately 1/2 inch wedges and set it aside (separate from the rounds).
+Then cut the third one into approximately ½ inch wedges and set it aside (separate from the rounds).

+- Prepare the pork.
 Working on a clean, dry surface, use a boning knife to trim the pork of any excess fat.
 Next, butterfly it in a roll cut.
-To do this, cutting lengthwise, slice about 1/2-inch from the edge, starting to cut down at a 45 degree angle.
-When the knife is about 1/2-inch from the bottom of the tenderloin, angle it parallel to your work surface and continue to slice, gently pulling the pork back as you go.
-You’ll end up with a somewhat flat piece that’s about 1/2-inch thick.
+To do this, cutting lengthwise, slice about ½ inch from the edge, starting to cut down at a 45 degree angle.
+When the knife is about ½ inch from the bottom of the tenderloin, angle it parallel to your work surface and continue to slice, gently pulling the pork back as you go.
+You’ll end up with a somewhat flat piece that’s about ½ inch thick.
 Now sprinkle it very lightly with water, and then place a large piece of plastic wrap on top.
 Use a smooth meat pounder or the bottom of your smallest sauté pan, to pound the pork until it’s as smooth and even as possible, if possible without thinning it.
 (It will tear if it's too thin.)

-Set the pork aside and coat the bottom on a large oven-proof sauté pan (approximately 14-inch) with olive oil and place it over medium heat.
-Add the onions and remaining 1/2 teaspoon of dried thyme.
+- Sauté onions, remaining thyme and persimmon wedges.
+Set the pork aside and coat the bottom on a large oven-proof sauté pan (approximately 14 inch) with olive oil and place it over medium heat.
+Add the onions and remaining ½ teaspoon of dried thyme.
 Sauté, stirring often, until the onions are soft and becoming golden, about 10 minutes.
 Add the sliced persimmon wedges, mix and sauté for another minutes.
 Season to taste with salt and pepper.
 (Here's How to Season to Taste.)

-Let it sit for a few minutes before slicing it into rounds and serving.
+- Rest, slice and serve.
+Let it sit for about 5 minutes before slicing it into rounds and serving.